eduvpn/eduvpn-common/docs/src/api/letsbuildaclient.md

 > DiscoServers gets the servers from discovery, returned as types/discovery/discovery.go Servers marshalled as JSON

 If you follow these files, you see two structs, Servers and Organizations.
 These structs have json tags associated with them.
 You can use this structure to figure out how to parse the returned data.
-In case of discovery, it's very similar to the discovery files from https://disco.eduvpn.org/v2
+In case of discovery, it's very similar to the [JSON files from the discovery server](https://disco.eduvpn.org/v2)

 ## Adding a server

-The next bullet point that we will do in the folow is:
+The next bullet point that we implement is the following:

 > From this discovery list, it calls AddServer to add the server to the internal server list of eduvpn-common.
 This also calls necessary state transitions, e.g. for authorizing the server.
 The next call to ServerList then has this server included